AI45Lab/ADCE/README.md

-# Causal-Mediation-Analysis-Framework for ADCE and AICE
+#  ADCE and AICE
-Code for the Paper: Beyond Surface Structure: A Causal Assessment of LLMs' Comprehension Ability
+The official code for paper: Beyond Surface Structure: A Causal Assessment of LLMs' Comprehension Ability.

 ## Environment